XISM: an eXploratory and Interactive Graph Tool to Visualize and Evaluate Semantic Map Models: Related Work

 \subsection{Visualization Tools for SMMs}

-Visualization is essential for SMM research.
-Traditionally, maps are manually drawn with nodes as functions, edges as associations, and connected areas representing forms—consistent with bottom-up construction.
-Automatic visualization, however, is rarely addressed.
-While CLICS~\cite{rzymski2020database} visualizes colexifications across thousands of languages, it focuses on lexical items and does not follow classical SMM constraints.
-Dialect maps~\cite{montgomery2013geographic} display geographic variation but not abstract meaning relations.
-To our knowledge, \textbf{XISM} is the first interactive tool to support classical SMM construction with both automatic generation and expert refinement.
+Visualization is crucial in SMM research.
+Traditionally, semantic maps are manually drawn, with nodes as functions, edges as semantic associations, and connected areas as forms—consistent with a bottom-up construction paradigm.
+Early drafts are often visualized using general-purpose tools such as \textit{Gephi}, \textit{Cytoscape}, and \textit{Graphviz}~\cite{Bastian2009Gephi,Shannon2003Cytoscape,Gansner2000Graphviz}, but this typically involves separate construction and visualization stages.

+Automatic, end-to-end visualization remains rare.
+CLICS~\cite{rzymski2020database} visualizes colexifications but does not follow classical SMM constraints, while dialect maps~\cite{montgomery2013geographic} capture geographic variation rather than abstract meaning relations.
+The closest comparable tool\footnote{\url{http://newlinguistics.cn/}} generates SMMs from user data but is static, non-interactive, and outdated.
+To our knowledge, \textbf{XISM} is the first interactive system supporting classical SMM construction with both automatic generation and expert refinement.